dbensmith/cbc-video-downloader/README.md

 Built on PowerShell and designed to run on Windows systems.

+Throttled to three videos at a time to respect CBC's bandwidth.

 # How to use this
 * Clone this repo locally into a folder of your choice
 * If not installed, download and install PowerShell 7 from the Microsoft Store or from the [Microsoft GitHub](https://github.com/PowerShell/PowerShell)